-The inspector reviewed some care plans and medical notes and saw that they had access to a general practitioner (GP), to an out of hours GP service and to a range of allied health professionals such as physiotherapists, speech and language therapists (SALT) dieticians, chiropodists, opticians and dental services and those specialists previously mentioned under Outcome 8.
-The inspector saw that a resident had recently attended dental services and a care plan was being devised at the time of inspection to address the resident's oral care needs.
+The inspector reviewed some care plans and medical notes and saw that they had access to a general practitioner (GP), to an out of hours GP service and those specialists previously mentioned under Outcome 8.
+There was a range of allied health professionals such as physiotherapists, speech and language therapists (SALT), chiropodists, opticians and dental services available should any resident require access.
+The inspector saw that a resident had a scheduled visit to a dietician while another had an appointment with the dentist.

-Health monitoring documentation was completed and this included regular checks of blood pressure, pulse and temperature.
+Health assessment and action plan documentation had recently been introduced as a quality improvement initiative and this included regular checks of blood pressure, pulse and temperature, cholesterol levels and other health indicators.

 The inspector was satisfied that residents' nutritional needs were met to an acceptable standard.
-Weights were recorded on a monthly basis or more frequently if required.
+Weights were recorded on a regular basis.
 The menu choices were on display.
 Photographs had been taken of various meal choices and these served as a reminder for residents.
 Staff volunteered more appropriate choices when healthy eating was encouraged.
-The inspector saw that mealtimes were flexible and fitted around residents' social and school life.
+The inspector saw that mealtimes were flexible and fitted around residents' social and work life.